• New model to help combat coronavirus

 New model to help combat coronavirus

-A human “lung-on-chip” model designed to recreate how SARS-CoV-2 infects lung cells has been established by researchers from the Quadram Institute in conjunction UK Health Security Agency (UKHSA).
-Their research* has been shown to successfully mimic the way SARS-CoV-2 virus infects cells, triggering characteristic changes in the cells seen in human infections as well as recapitulating early immune response and release of new virus particles.
+A human “lung-on-chip” model designed to recreate how SARS-CoV-2 infects lung cells has been established by researchers from the Quadram Institute in conjunction with UK Health Security Agency (UKHSA).
+Their research has been shown to successfully mimic the way SARS-CoV-2 virus infects cells, triggering characteristic changes in the cells seen in human infections as well as recapitulating early immune response and release of new virus particles.

 One aspect of the study was developing ways of being able to investigate at the cellular level exactly how the virus infects us, both in the upper airways and also the lower airways and alveoli where more severe infection could lead to respiratory failure.